Toward the theory of Dirichlet problem for the degenerate Beltrami equations: Applications to the potential theory

 The results of the last section seem too abstract, and therefore allegedly useless.
 However, we give here their significant applications to one of the main equations of mathematical physics in anisotropic and inhomogeneous media.

 Namely, in this section we obtain criteria for the existence and representation of solutions $u$ of the Dirichlet problem to the elliptic equations of the form

-with measurable coefficient two-dimensional matriсes $A(z)=\{a_{ij}(z)\}$ in arbitrary bounded domains $D$ in $\mathbb C$ with no boundary component degenerated to a single point.
+with measurable matrix-valued function $A(z)=\{a_{ij}(z)\}$ in arbitrary bounded domains $D$ in $\mathbb C$ with no boundary component degenerated to a single point.
 Our example in Introduction shows that such domains form the most wide class of domains for which the Dirichlet problem will be always solvable for each continuous boundary function $\varphi :\partial D\to\mathbb R$.

 Solutions of the equation (\ref{eqPotential}) are called {\bf $A-$harmonic functions}, see e.g. \cite{HKM}, and they satisfied (\ref{eqPotential}) in the sense of distributions, i.e., in the sense that $u\in W^{1,1}_{\rm loc}(D)$ and that